Tantrisse/Factorio-mods-manager/README.md

 ### Dependencies when removing

-When removing a mod, any **required** dependencies by this mods and their children will be deleted.
+When removing a mod, any **required** dependencies by this mod and their children will be deleted.

 This behavior can be disabled by passing the `-nrrd` or `--no-remove-required-dependencies` flag.